pombredanne/nvd-cli/README.md

 ## History

+- **0.3.1**
+    - `-s` now requires at least 3 characters to search by
+    - fixed HUGE issue where `-s` flag wasn't actually searching the passed year

 - **0.3.0**
     - `-s` functionality has been (mostly) implimented
     - `-v` flag will now show the version of nvd-cli installed
     - Najor improvment to code layout
     - Much more validation has been put in place

 - **0.2.0**
     - A new (better) argument handler is now in place